mpnally/Terrifically-Simple-JSON/README.md

 Terrifically Simple JSON requires that you to use JSON simply and directly.
 In particular, it makes these 3 constraints:

 1. Every Terrifically Simple JSON object must correspond to an entity in the data model of the API.
-Terrifically Simple JSON does not allow
-   JSON objects that are purely syntactic or are technical features of the representation.
 2. The `name` of a name/value pair must refer to a property or relationship in the state of the corresponding entity.
 3. The `value` of a name/value pair must be the value of the property referenced by the name.